 I realize that I’m probably preaching to those who already know these points.
 But JUST IN CASE that’s not true, it’s important to write all this out plainly, HOPING that the intended will stop the marriage if any of the above applies.
 Also, I need to vent this.
 My heart is so very heavy over all the divorcing that’s going on —particularly when children are involved.

-And one last thing, PLEASE DONT MARRY IF you and your fiancé do not intend to take your wedding vows very, very seriously.
+And PLEASE DON’T MARRY IF you and your fiancé do not intend to take your wedding vows very, very seriously.
 Do everything you can to be a marital team.
 Be one that works together to resolve your problems.
 Find ways to get through them in the healthiest ways possible, and persevere to the nth degree.
 Your vows are not just fancy words, but promises.
 And it’s like what we’re told in the Bible, “Let your yes be yes and your no be no.” Otherwise, you become a breaker of promises, rather than a person who lives to keep his or her promises, as God does.

 In 1 Corinthians 7:28, the Apostle Paul warns us that “those who marry will face many troubles in this life, and I want to spare you this.“ I do too.
 Read the whole chapter of 1 Corinthians 7 for many warnings about marrying.